Neon Nights: Background and recording

 Despite producing a top-five hit with 1997's "All I Wanna Do", Minogue was dropped by record label Warner Brothers after her third studio album Girl became a commercial disappointment, and she saw herself as effectively retired from the music industry.
 She appeared in productions of Macbeth and Notre-Dame de Paris during this time."Sometimes you need that bushfire to clear the slate and regenerate.
 We all get to know—when we've got enough years behind us—when you need to firmly shut a door for a very different one to open.
 It was like that.
 I was at peace with everything being finished."In 2001, DJ Pete Tong approached her to record vocals for the trance instrumental "Stringer" by DJ duo Riva, which was becoming a hit in European clubs.
 The track became "Who Do You Love Now?", which peaked at number three on the UK Singles Chart in late November and remains her longest-charting entry, spending 16 weeks on the chart; in Australia, the song peaked at number fifteen.

 The single's success led to a six-album record deal with London Records, a subsidiary of Warner Music, and work on a new album soon began with London giving Minogue free rein of its production.
 Minogue turned 30 while recording the album, a milestone that she wanted to celebrate with Neon Nights and reflect her positive mindset as a time capsule.

 Minogue worked on the album in London, Paris, and Stockholm, and was majorly involved with the songwriting process, having writing credits on 12 of the 15 tracks on the standard edition.
 Longtime collaborator Terry Ronald accompanied her on many of the songwriting trips.
 The recording process commenced in 2002 at Murlyn Studios, a cabin located in the outskirts of Stockholm.
 She first met with Henrik Korpi and Mathias Johansson, better known as Korpi & Blackcell, and Karen Poole; the four wrote three of the tracks on Neon Nights, including opener "Put the Needle on It".

-The French indie rock band Neïmo became involved with the album after sending several backing ideas to Faversham.
+The French indie rock band Neïmo became involved with the album after sending several backing ideas to Masterson.
 In Paris, their studio was a living room outfitted with vintage music equipment, with Minogue's vocals recorded in a spare bedroom.
 She and Ronald finished three tracks with the band.
 Their third time in Paris, in May 2002, became the pair's last writing trip together as Ronald later started chemotherapy.
 Ronald is a co-writer on six Neon Nights tracks, and survived his cancer diagnosis.